sartak/advent-of-code/2023/README.md

 Part 2 took about three times longer than it should have, ultimately due to a bug in the range splits.
 I only took the "positive" side; in in a rule like `a{x>100:b,A}` I forgot to cut out the `x>100` from the accepted path, and so it allowed the full range.
 Whoops.
 Took hours to spot that bug.

 My approach was to enumerate all possible paths through the workflows, shrinking min and max.
 That left me with a list of possible ranges, each of which can multiply together to form a count of combinations.
 But, because I way-overcounted due to the bug, it baffled me how to combine them sensibly.
 It looked like the answer would necessarily just be 4000^4, which it is obviously not.
 I needed a way to avoid over- or under-counting the possible combinations.
 I struggled for a while to find the right way to think about this problem.
-I googled for how to find the union volume of overlapping hypercubes, though didn't end up.
+I googled for how to find the union volume of overlapping hypercubes, though didn't end up pursuing that.
 The naive approach of iterating over each possible x, m, a, s was intentionally not feasible.
 But then it dawned on me that I could iterate over _just_ the interesting ranges: the values of x, m, a, and s that appear in any path, sorted and deduplicated.
 Then check if that set of ranges is valid for any path.
-This was still a large solution space, about 200^4 \* 500, but just barely brute-forceable.
+This was still a large solution space, about 200^4 \* 500.
+But, that is just barely brute-forceable.
 And it made me confident that I wouldn't miscount combinations.

 But every answer I got was way off.
 So after much gnashing, I finally resigned that my bug must be in the range splitting, which I'd until this point felt pretty good about.
 I did some testing with manually-crafted inputs, which pointed to the "anti-cut" bug.
 Fixed that up, which gave me results close to, but not exactly, the answer.
 A few off-by-one fiddling later and I had it.
-I then ran the and it looked like it was going to take about a half an hour.
+But the real input looked like it was going to take about a half an hour.
 A couple lines of [rayon](https://docs.rs/rayon/latest/rayon/) later and I got the star after about 6 minutes of brrrr.

 ![btop](misc/19.png)

-The next morning my wife told me I woke her up with an exclamation when I'd finally gotten the answer.
+The next morning my wife told me I woke her up with an exclamation when I'd finally gotten the answer at 3am.
 I also deleted a quarter of the code (everything that I'd written between hour 1 and 3), added a few lines, and the runtime went from minutes to milliseconds.
 If I hadn't had the anti-cut bug I would've gone to bed much earlier.

 # Day 20